 When the Mythrol climbs across to the controls above the lava in the Imperial base it is a clear nod to Obi-Wan, as he disabled the tractor beam on the Death Star in A New Hope.

 The end of the episode reveals some vague and purposely framed shots of what appear to be the results of Moff Gideon’s Force experimentation.
 The black armour looks somewhere between Darth Vader and a Stormtrooper and is likely teasing the Dark Trooper program.
-The Dark Troopers were Force-sensitive dark side welding Imperial troopers that were part of the Expanded Universe canon before the Disney reboot.
+The Dark Troopers were Force-sensitive dark side wielding Imperial troopers that were part of the Expanded Universe canon before the Disney reboot.

-This could lead to the inclusion of Kyle Katarn, a former Imperial officer and star of several Star Wars games, such as Star Wars Dark Forces and the Jedi Outcast games, who was responsible for destroying the Dark Trooper program and went on to become a Jedi in Luke’s new Jedi Order.
+This could lead to the inclusion of Kyle Katarn, a former Imperial Officer and star of several Star Wars games, such as Star Wars Dark Forces and the Jedi Outcast games, who was responsible for destroying the Dark Trooper program and went on to become a Jedi in Luke’s new Jedi Order.

 Chapter 13 – The Jedi

 After casting rumours for months and a mention earlier in the season Ahsoka Tano finally made her live-action debut, played by Rosario Dawson, and Clone Wars fans across the world collectively cried.
-The episode was fitting written and directed by Dave Filoni, the man behind much of the Clone Wars and Rebels shows.
+The episode was fittingly written and directed by Dave Filoni, the man behind much of the Clone Wars and Rebels shows.

-With Ahsoka’s return to the screen came with it her theme from the Clone Wars and Rebels animated show, the return of the Morai owl which has a mysterious connection to Ahsoka, mentions of the Clone Wars and knowing what training someone who is too old and has attachments can result in (referring to her former master Anakin Skywalker).
+With Ahsoka’s return to the screen came with it her musical theme from the Clone Wars and Rebels animated show, the return of the Morai owl which has a mysterious connection to Ahsoka, mentions of the Clone Wars and knowing what training someone who is too old and has attachments can result in (referring to her former master Anakin Skywalker).
 Character designer Brian Matyas explained that Ahsoka’s head tails were shortened to help with stunts and practically (in Star Wars Rebels, they extended down to her waist).

 Dave Filoni has hinted that this episode happens before the closing scenes of Star Wars Rebels, where Ahsoka embraces her inner Gandalf – teasing much more Ahsoka story to come.